oasis-tcs/openc2-ap-pf/oc2pf.md

 OpenC2 Consumers that receive 'deny target' Commands and support the 'insert_rule' Command Argument:

-* MUST assign the rule number provided if the "insert_rule" : <integer> Argument is populated
+* MUST assign the rule number provided if the "insert_rule" : integer Argument is populated
 * If the rule number is currently in use, then
     * MUST NOT respond with a OK/200
-    * SHOULD respond with the 501 status code
+    * SHOULD respond with the 500 status code
     * SHOULD respond with 'Rule number currently in use' in the status text
-    * MAY respond with the 500 status code

 ### 2.3.3 Query
 The valid Target type, associated Specifiers, and Options are summarized in [Section 2.3.3.1](#2331-query-features).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).